Benefits to Delaware River Watershed Communities from the Land & Water Conservation Fund

 In a big win for the watershed and open space across the country, Congress voted to permanently authorize LWCF (S. 47) earlier this year, therefore ensuring the program will persist into the years ahead.
 However, despite permanent reauthorization, LWCF funding is still not guaranteed.
 The LWCF Act authorizes an annual level of $900 million for the program, but Congress usually appropriates only a portion of this amount.
 LWCF’s funding often ends up on the chopping block, with the President’s proposed fiscal year 2020 budget cutting $23.45 million from the $435 million allotted the previous year.
 For fiscal year 2020, the House is proposing $534 million for the LWCF, but that increase still falls short of the $900 million needed for the conservation goals of the program to be fully realized.

 Not enough funding for LWCF isn’t the only problem.
 In the last fifty-five years, about $22 billion has been siphoned off from LWCF; funds that could have otherwise gone to conserve and restore our outdoors.
 This lack of stability in funding creates a threat for open space and recreation within the Delaware River Watershed.
 Without full, dedicated funding Congress’ work on the LWCF is not complete.
 There is no sense in reauthorization without the promise to use the funding for its intended purpose.
-Currently, bill S.1081 is being proposed in the U.S. Senate, which would provide LWCF with permanent funding of $900 million annually.
+Currently, there are bills both in the House and Senate which would provide LWCF with permanent funding of $900 million annually.

-Take action now to ask your Senators to fully fund the LWCF and to ensure that the money goes towards it’s intended purpose of conserving the outdoors in the Delaware River Watershed and beyond.
+Take action now to ask Congress to fully fund the LWCF and to ensure that the money goes towards it’s intended purpose of conserving the outdoors in the Delaware River Watershed and beyond.